wu-lee/rushkoff-archive/docs/_articles/open-source-democracy.md

 The birth of the internet was interpreted by many as a revolution.
 Those of us in the counterculture saw in the internet an opportunity to topple the storytellers who had dominated our politics, economics, society and religion – in short our very reality – and to replace their stories with those of our own.
 It was a beautiful and exciting sentiment, but one as based in a particular narrative as any other.
 Revolutions simply replace one story with another.
 The capitalist narrative is replaced by that of the communist; the religious fundamentalist’s replaced by the agnostic’s.
 The means may be different, but the rewards are the same.
 So is the exclusivity of their distribution.
 That’s why they’re called revolutions – we’re just going in a circle.

-This is why it might be more useful to understand the proliferation

-of interactive media as an opportunity for renaissance: a moment

-when we have the ability to step out of the story altogether.
+This is why it might be more useful to understand the proliferation of interactive media as an opportunity for renaissance: a moment when we have the ability to step out of the story altogether.
 Renaissances are historical instances of widespread recontextualisation.
-People in a variety of different arts, philosophies and

-sciences have the ability to reframe their reality.
-Renaissance literally
+People in a variety of different arts, philosophies and sciences have the ability to reframe their reality.
+Renaissance literally means ‘rebirth’.

-means ‘rebirth’.
 It is the rebirth of old ideas in a new context.
-A

-32 De m o s

-renaissance is a dimensional leap, when our perspective shifts so

-dramatically that our understanding of the oldest, most fundamental

-elements of existence changes.
-The stories we have been using no
+A renaissance is a dimensional leap, when our perspective shifts so dramatically that our understanding of the oldest, most fundamental elements of existence changes.
+The stories we have been using no longer work.

-longer work.

 Take a look back at what we think of as the original Renaissance,